axelarnetwork/axelar-amplifier/build.md

 ## Prerequisites

-- Rust and Cargo (rust-version = "1.81.0" currently required)
+- Rust and Cargo (check the current rust version in the `workspace.package` of root [Cargo.toml](Cargo.toml) file)
-- Docker (for contract optimization)
+- Docker (for reproducible optimized contract builds)
-- Git (for cloning and handling submodules)
 - cargo-run-script (for running optimization scripts)

 ## Building the Project